iqubit-org/phoenix/README.md

 Basic library requirements are lists in `requirements.txt`.

-- We align with the `1.2.4` version of  `qiskit`  across the published benchmarking results.
-Since `qiskit`'s O1/O2 has different built-in workflows, note that version 1.0+ are suitable for Phoenix.
+- We align with the `1.2.4` version of  `qiskit`  across the published benchmarking results, since `qiskit`'s O1/O2 has different built-in workflows within its 0.xx.x versions and 1.xx.x versions.
+Version 1.0+ is suitable for Phoenix.
 - Originally, Paulihedral and Tetris require version 0.23.x and version 0.43.x of Qiskit.
 In this code repo, they can also be soomthly tested under Qiskit-1.2.4.

 ## Benchmarking description